by Catherine Pratt

 “Often with pain and depression, there are thoughts you’ve had for so long and held so close that you don’t even know they are there.
 And you’ve never stopped to see if you even believe them.” - Byron Katie

-In the book, "Loving What Is - 4 Questions That Can Change Your Life" the author provides four really simple questions to ask yourself whenever you're dealing with a painful situation.
+In the book, "Loving What Is - 4 Questions That Can Change Your Life" Byron Katie provides four really simple questions to ask yourself whenever you're dealing with a painful situation.
 It's a wonderful method of freeing yourself from the blame game as well as finding clarity in what's real and what isn't.

 I was so impressed with this book and I'd highly recommend picking up a copy.
 It's one of those books in which the concept is so very simple you'll wonder why you didn't think of it yourself.

-Byron Katie has a really good web site at: www.thework.com where you can download an excerpt from the book but also the worksheets that she uses in her process.
+Byron Katie has a really good web site at: www.thework.com where you can download an excerpt from the book but also some of the worksheets that she uses in her process.